-- 1. With the engine off, disconnect the vacuum hose from the distributor's vacuum advance port.
-Plug the vacuum hose securely. - 2.
-Connect the vacuum pump to the distributor's vacuum port.
-Do not apply vacuum at this time. - 3.
-Start the engine and perform INITIAL (BASE) TIMING CHECK as previously described.
-Record the degree(s) of initial (base) timing.

-- Using the vacuum pump, apply the manufacturer's specified amount of vacuum to the distributor's vacuum port. - Aim the timing light at the timing marks and rotate the Advance Control Knob clockwise until the timing marks are realigned to the initial (base) timing mark as recorded in step 3. - The difference between the reading obtained in step 3 (initial (base) timing) and the value obtained in step 5 is the vehicle's vacuum advance.
-Compare this value with the manufacturer's specifications for vacuum advance. - 7.
-Repeat the test, as needed, for each amount of vacuum specified by the manufacturer's instructions.
+- With the engine off, disconnect the vacuum hose from the distributor's vacuum advance port.
+Plug the vacuum hose securely. - Connect the vacuum pump to the distributor's vacuum port.
+Do not apply vacuum at this time. - Start the engine and perform INITIAL (BASE) TIMING CHECK as previously described.
+Record the degree(s) of initial (base) timing. - Using the vacuum pump, apply the manufacturer's specified amount of vacuum to the distributor's vacuum port. - 5.
+Aim the timing light at the timing marks and press the Advance Increment and Advance Decrement switches, as necessary, until the timing marks are realigned to the initial (base) timing mark as recorded in step 3. - 6.
+The difference between the reading obtained in step 3 {initial (base) timing} and the value obtained in step 5 is the vehicle's vacuum advance.
+Compare this value with the manufacturer's specifications for vacuum advance. - Repeat the test, as needed, for each amount of vacuum specified by the manufacturer's instructions - 8.
+Turn off the ignition and disconnect the timing light and vacuum pump from the engine.
+Unplug and reconnect the vacuum hose to the distributor's vacuum port.